 Folmar has teamed with pitching coach Jason Bell to bring top talent to Happy Valley.
 He has brought in players like former pitcher Drew O'Neil, who went on to twice be selected in the top 10 rounds of the Major League Baseball Draft.
 After getting drafted in the eighth round by the Cincinnati Reds in 2007, he chose to remain in school and was then picked in the fourth round by the Chicago White Sox in `08.
 Folmar has also recruited some of the top in-state talent as 15 members of the current team are from the Keystone State.

 Penn State has consistently been near the top of the Big Ten in double plays since Folmar's arrival.
+Jordan Steranka broke the PSU doubles record in 2012, ending his career with 59 doubles after posting 20 in 2012.
+Joey DeBernardis holds the record of most doubles in a single season with 25 in 2011.
+Additionally, Sean Deegan sits atop the record books in triples, holding 15 in his four-year career.
 In 2009, the Nittany Lions turned the most double plays in the conference (66), four ahead of Indiana in second.
 They also finished the 2010 season with a .967 team fielding percentage, better than the Big Ten average and their best showing since 2006.